• Menu

 And, that is not even the worst of the possible outcomes of having a roommate.
 I am sure you have seen episodes of Roommates from Hell.
 Oh yes- there are people out there who will make you rue the day you make this decision.

 Do not get me wrong.
-It is not all bad though.
+It is not all bad having a roommate though.
 Some people have made it work.
-You will find out how in this episode.
+This is why I strongly advocate for venting to get the right person is an absolute necessity.

 What Are the Benefits Of Not Having Roommates?